-I asked Tim if the concept is the same – are “units” the same thing as resources?
+I asked Tim if the concept is the same – are “units” the same as resources?
 He said yes.
-He told me that “fixed units” is the default setting out-of-the-box (OOTB), so unless you tell Project otherwise, it's going to count your resources – units – people working on a task – as the fixed thing.
+He told me that “fixed units” is the default setting out-of-the-box (OOTB), so unless you tell Project otherwise, it will count your resources – units – people working on a task – as the fixed thing.
 Does that make sense?

-Whenever I talk to Tim about this blog project, we talk for a minimum of an hour, largely about the conceptual stuff that I find endlessly fascinating.
-Normally a conversation with Tim yields four or five blog entries.
+Whenever I talk to Tim about this blog project, we talk for a minimum of an hour, mainly about the conceptual stuff that I find endlessly fascinating.
+Usually, a conversation with Tim yields four or five blog entries.
 It’s awesome.

-I told Tim that I was still having trouble wrapping my head around the equations allocating units, duration, and work.
-He said it can be really tough for “regular” people like me who haven’t been schooled in PM principles.
-I guess it’ll just take a lot of practice projects for me to begin to assess and allocate like a real PM, and for the mindset to feel more natural and automatic.
+I told Tim I was still having trouble wrapping my head around the equations allocating units, duration, and work.
+He said it could be really tough for “regular” people like me who haven’t been schooled in PM principles.
+I guess it’ll just take a lot of practice projects for me to assess and allocate like a real PM and for the mindset to feel more natural and automatic.

 Tim said one really good example of a fixed duration task is baking a cake: If the instructions say you should bake it at 325 degrees F for 50 minutes, you can’t increase the heat to 425 degrees for 30 minutes and expect the same results.

-An example of fixed units, on the other hand, is the fresco on the ceiling of the Sistine Chapel.
-Michelangelo was the sole, fixed unit on the fresco task of the Sistine Chapel project.
-The duration was variable according to how much Michelangelo worked – he would have finished earlier had he sunk more work/effort into the task, and finished later if he’d slacked off and expended less work/effort.
+On the other hand, an example of fixed units is the fresco on the ceiling of the Sistine Chapel.
+Michelangelo was the sole fixed unit on the fresco task of the Sistine Chapel project.
+The duration was variable according to how much Michelangelo worked – he would have finished earlier had he sunk more work/effort into the task and finished later if he’d slacked off and expended less work/effort.
 The work/effort and duration were fluid and dependent on each other, but the unit, Michelangelo, remained constant throughout the task of painting the ceiling of the church.

-And of course, then you have fixed work, which is the effort, or man-hours that go into a task.
+And, of course, then you have fixed work, which is the effort or man-hours that go into a task.
 I have recently acquired an intern to help me over the summer, and he has committed to putting in about 20 hours a week working on what I have for him.
-The tasks I give to him are things on which he will not work for more than 20 hours a week.
+The tasks I give him are things he will not work for more than 20 hours a week.
 Therefore, the work is the fixed variable.